mdrasul/stateinfogenerator/README.md

 ### Installing & Executing the Program

-*simply clone the git-hub repo to any machine that has maven installed *open terminal in mac or CMD in windows
+* Clone the git-hub repo to any machine that has maven installed
+* Open terminal in mac or CMD in windows
-*CD to the project Directory
+* CD to the project Directory
-*run this below command to start the program
+* run this below command to start the program
-**mvn -q test
+* mvn -q test

-or simply run this executable file below
+* or simply run this executable file below
-Mac [sh Run.sh]
+* Mac [sh Run.sh]
-Windows [Run.bat]
+* Windows [Run.bat]

 ## Running From Eclipse

-Also We can Clone the Repo in Eclipse
+* Also We can Clone the Repo in Eclipse
-Then Right click the POM.XML file and
+* Then Right click the POM.XML file and
-Select Run - > Run As maven Test
+* Select Run - > Run As maven Test

 ### Test Plan & Test Case